Freedom

 collective right -- its reason for

-existing, its lawfulness -- is based on
+existing, its lawfulness -- is based

-individual right.
-And the common force
+on individual right.
+And the common

-that protects this collective right
+force that protects this collective

-cannot logically have any other purpose
+right cannot logically have any other

-or any other mission than that for which
+purpose or any other mission than that

-it acts as a substitute.
-Thus, since an
+for which it acts as a substitute.

-individual cannot lawfully use force
+lawfully use force against the person,

-against the person, liberty, or property
+liberty, or property of another

-of another individual, then the common
+individual, then the common force --

-force -- for the same reason -- cannot
+for the same reason -- cannot lawfully

-lawfully be used to destroy the person,
+be used to destroy the person,

 liberty, or property of individuals or